Part 2

 She was not wearing her fancy cap and in the firelight, Eku realized that if he ignored the short hair, Doagu still looked the same age as Yat.

-Spying Eku and her little brother, Doago lifted her head off Iti’s shoulder, grimacing at the required repositioning and motioned for Yathi to join them.
+Spying Eku and her little brother, Doago lifted her head away from Iti’s shoulder, grimacing at the required repositioning of her now, very round belly.

 Yathi clicked gratefully and settled next to his sister.

-Doagu smiled, warmed by Iti on one side and Yathi on the other.
+Doagu smiled, supported by Iti on one side and her younger, but already very sturdy brother on the other.

 She rubbed Yathi’s head as he talked into her belly.

-Eku found an open spot and settled cross legged on the dirt and made himself comfortable.
+Eku found an open spot and settled cross-legged and made himself comfortable.

 Gazed at the fire and tried to sit up straight, hoping to eavesdrop on the soft conversations.

-There was the hunter Goagu and beautiful Inka, who smiled at him and winked.
+There was the hunter Goagu and Inka, who (even with paste on somehow looked beautiful), smiled at Eku and winked.

-Eku had to control the size of his return smile, having to admit that a wink from Inka just made this late night spectacularly worthwhile.
+Eku struggled to control the size of his return smile, having to admit that a wink from Inka just made this late night spectacularly worthwhile.

 For some reason.

-He saw strong Kozik, sitting with lovely Ola.
+He saw strong Kozik cuddled next to lovely Ola.

-Maz, with her pretty eyes and nice thighs suddenly came to Eku’s mind, but that was not right.
-She was older, like Yat and he dismissed those thoughts.
+Maz, with her pretty eyes and nice thighs came to mind.

-Eku has known them all his entire life and realized his first memories of each were from a time when they were about the same age as he was now.
+Eku has known these people his entire life and realized his first memories of each were from moments they an age he was now.

-He sat up straighter and vowed—as he had countless times before—to one day step before a tribal circle to receive an eagle-talon necklace.
+Sat up straight and vowed—as he had countless times before—to one day step before a tribal circle and receive an eagle-talon necklace.

 Doagu saw his face change and clicked softly.